tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 \mathcal{F}_0 = k_BT \int_0^\infty d\omega g(\omega) \ln\big[2 \sinh(\frac{\hbar\omega}{2k_BT})\big]
 ```
 Consequently, the free energy of the system at any temperature can be obtained using this formula with a given set of phonons.
-However, by definition, the harmonic approach is missing the **anharmonic** contribution, which can dramatically modify the thermodynamic of the sytem.
+However, by definition, the harmonic approach is missing the **anharmonic** contribution, which can dramatically modify the thermodynamics of the sytem.

 Fortunately TDEP is able to bring some corrections that include part of the anharmonicity [Ref.
 2].
 For given volume and temperature, and staying at the second order in the force constants, the TDEP free energy $\mathcal{F}^{\mathrm{TDEP}}$ is given by